celestiaorg/celestia-app/docs/architecture/ADR-001-ABCI++.md

    return true, nil
 }

-// writeMalleatedTx malleates a MsgWirePayForMessage into a MsgPayForMessage and
+// writeMalleatedTx malleates a MsgWirePayForData into a MsgPayForData and
-// its corresponding message provided that it has a MsgPayForMessage for the
+// its corresponding message provided that it has a MsgPayForData for the
 // preselected square size.
 Returns true if the write was successful, false if
-// there was not enough room in the square. func (sqwr *squareWriter) writeMalleatedTx( parentHash []byte, tx signing.Tx, wpfm *types.MsgWirePayForMessage,
+// there was not enough room in the square. func (sqwr *squareWriter) writeMalleatedTx( parentHash []byte, tx signing.Tx, wpfm *types.MsgWirePayForData,
 ) (ok bool, malleatedTx coretypes.Tx, msg *core.Message, err error) {
    ... // process the malleated tx and extract the message.